 Much of our audience is just like us - they know RPGs and they know what they like.
 We’re here to serve the hardcore and the RPG newcomer alike - and hope to provide guidance on just how to squeeze the most this incredible genre.
 We aim to be the best at what we do - and what we do is RPGs.

 This is a difficult question for us to answer.
 In truth, the games we cover on RPG Site are decided by our editorial team on a case-by-case basis.
-The RPG genre continues to diversify away from its tabletop roots into a wide variety of game styles, while RPG elements are nudging their way into practically every genre - so where do we draw the line?
+The RPG genre continues to diversify away from its tabletop roots into a wide variety of video game styles, while RPG elements are nudging their way into practically every genre - so where do we draw the line?

 We're all too aware this isn't an exhaustive list.
 Some games we cover have only a few of these features, and a scant number barely scrape one.
+Ultimately, we bow to two greater questions - first, does it feel like an RPG?
+Second, is it a game our audience will be interested in?

-We're ultimately not restrained by the genre's tabletop roots.
 As RPG fans ourselves, we make the call on if certain games that are barely an RPG or almost an RPG are worth covering, and we also listen to your feedback.
 We didn't cover The Legend of Zelda until users on Twitter saw fit to band together and ask us to do so!
 We'll quite happily cover titles with few RPG elements that we feel will still strongly appeal to the RPG fan - we're a site for RPG players, not a site specifically and narrowly about 'true' RPGs only.

 If there's a title you feel we should be covering but are not, feel free to get in touch with us via the contact page or social media.